quasar32/many-objects/README.md

 `bin/bench-st` outputs the time it takes to simulate 30 seconds of single-threaded simulation.

+## `bin/bench-nh`

+`bin/bench-nh` outputs the time it takes to simulate 30 seconds of a single-threaded simulation without spatial gridding.

 ## `bin/bench-cl`

 `bin/bench-cl` outputs the time it takes to simulate 30